Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 munchkin kittens

-Image Credit: SV_zt, Shutterstock
+Image By: SV_zt, Shutterstock

-If you own one of these, your kitten’s “crazy cat” phase may be a little longer.
+If you own one of these, chances are that your kitten’s “crazy cat” phase may be a little longer.
 However, it is important to note that your kitten’s individual personality may play a major role in their activity levels as well.
 Therefore, kittens of any breed may be exceptionally active depending on their individual idiosyncrasies.
 Likewise, you may also end up with a kitten of one of these breeds that isn’t as active as you’d assume!

 hepper-single-cat-paw-divider-e1614923017121The 5 Ways You Can Calm Down an Energetic Kitten